quru/qis/doc/running.md

 or SSD is advantageous.
 The v9.x releases of Postgres have seen some significant performance improvements, so always use the latest version available.
 PostgreSQL can also be clustered and replicated.

+The above architecture can be deployed using servers, or using containers managed by Docker Swarm, Docker Enterprise Edition, Kubernetes or OpenShift etc.